jolinefrisk/ci-server/README.md

 * Java 21.0.5 (Ensure it is installed and set as the active Java version)

-Also ensure to assigned your access token to the variable accessToken in ContinuousIntegrationServer.java method handle() to be able to set commit statuses.
+Also, ensure to assign your access token to the variable accessToken in the handle() method of ContinuousIntegrationServer.java to be able to set commit statuses.
+The access token must have repository permissions, specifically the repo scope, to update the commit status on GitHub.

 #### 1. Compile the project: